k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 If you are unfamiliar with kinds, can think of them as “the types of types”.
-Every type that has a term level representation (e.g., `Int`, `Bool`, `Maybe Double`, etc.) has a funnily named kind `*`.
-Type-level strings don't have a term-level representation, so its kind is something else: `Symbol` in this case.
+Every type that has a term level representation (e.g., `Int`, `Bool`, `Maybe Double`, etc.) has a kind named `*` (yes, `*`, that is the name).
+Type-level strings don't have a term-level representation, so its kind is something else:
+`Symbol` in this case.
 Conversion between a type-level string and a term-level string is made explicitly via `symbolVal`.
 Here's a GHCi session demonstrating the usage of `Symbol` and kinds.

 ```
 > :set -XDataKinds